Regional plan

 The regional plan is an important instrument in spatial planning.
 It stands between the State Development Plan (LEP) and the municipal land-use plans of the cities and municipalities.
 It defines objectives and principles for spatial planning and implements the requirements of the LEP in the region.
 The regional plan looks at the developments that are expected over the next ten years and helps to resolve conflicts between competing land uses.
 It shows where in the region certain uses have priority and where others are excluded.
 However, the regional plan does not go into detail and does not specify what happens on each individual plot of land.

-The South Hesse Regional Plan makes decisions on land use for the state capital of Wiesbaden.
-It contains representations in the areas of settlement, open space and infrastructure and provides the city with specifications that must be taken into account when drawing up the land use plan and development plans.
-The statements in the regional plan have different binding effects: The objectives of regional planning are binding requirements that must be observed in all spatially relevant decisions.
-They may not be weighed up again at the level of municipal urban land-use planning.
-The principles of spatial planning must also be observed, but can also be overridden in subsequent decisions if other interests are given greater weight.
+For the state capital of Wiesbaden, the South Hesse Regional Plan sets forth decisions regarding land use.
+It includes provisions regarding settlement patterns, open space, and infrastructure, and provides the city with guidelines that must be taken into account when drafting the land use plan and zoning plans.
+The provisions of the Regional Plan have varying degrees of binding effect: The objectives of regional planning are binding requirements that must be observed in all decisions with spatial implications.
+They may not be reconsidered at the level of municipal urban planning.
+The principles of regional planning must also be observed, but may be overridden in subsequent balancing decisions if other considerations are given greater weight.

 Further information